xtools-at/colibri/README.md

 `to be prioritized`:

-- Encrypted USB interface (WebUSB and/or HID)
+- USB interface (HID)
 - Bitcoin signing
+- Airgapped interface (camera + QR codes)
 - Python SDK
-- Airgapped interface (camera + QR codes)
+- Arduino CLI build setup
 - Platform.io build setup
-- Secure Boot
+- ESP32 Secure Boot

 ## Help wanted!

 We're looking for contributors and sponsors to help bootstrap Colibri and make it a viable option for everyday crypto usage.
 Valuable extensions to the project, once the core product is functional:

-- App to setup/manage/update your wallet
 - Support for more coins and chains (e.g. Monero, Solana)
 - 3rd party wallet integrations (e.g. MetaMask, Bitcoin HWI)
 - Libraries and SDKs for builders (e.g. Typescript, Python)